U.S. Oil/Gas Methane Emissions Science Tracker

 The database provides a comprehensive catalog of significant studies on the methane emissions in the U.S. oil and gas sector, particularly studies since 2018 when the weight of the science on these emissions began to shift dramatically, as well as other studies relevant for understanding the global context.

-A new wave of science over the last four years reports that methane emissions from the U.S. oil and gas system are far, far worse than the official government counts, all the way from the wellhead to stove tops, gas-fired power plants, and LNG export terminals.
-In addition, this literature show that methane emissions from the national oil and gas system are growing.
+A wave of science over the last five years reports that methane emissions from the U.S. oil and gas system are far higher than the official U.S. government counts, all the way from wellheads to stove tops, gas-fired power plants, and LNG export terminals.
+In addition, this literature shows that methane emissions from the national oil and gas system are growing.

-This literature reports that methane emissions from the oil and gas sector are twice the level stated by EPA and twice the level reported by the U.S. government to the UNFCCC under the terms of the Paris Climate Agreement.
-This literature also reports that methane emissions from the oil and gas sector are significantly higher than the estimates in the literature of earlier years.
+The literature reports that methane emissions from the oil and gas sector are twice the level stated by EPA and, in turn, twice the level reported by the U.S. government to the UNFCCC under the terms of the Paris Climate Agreement.
+This literature also reports that methane emissions from the oil and gas sector are significantly higher than the estimates in the academic literature of earlier years.

-Most recently, EDF conducted a study of 2019 methane emissions from the U.S. oil/gas system, updating the methodology employed by Alvarez et al. to account for the findings noted above.
-The updated study finds that that methane emissions from the U.S. oil/gas system are now twice the level reported by the EPA.
+Recently, EDF released a study of 2019 methane emissions from the U.S. oil/gas system, updating the methodology employed by Alvarez et al. to account for the findings in the studies noted above.
+The updated EDF study finds that methane emissions from the U.S. oil/gas system are now twice the level reported by the EPA.

 The EPA has not updated the official U.S. estimate of methane emissions, failing to account for the science going back to Alvarez et al. and even further.
-Under the Trump Administration, the EPA instead lowered its estimates of methane emissions from the oil and gas sector.
+Instead, the EPA under the Trump Administration lowered its estimates of methane emissions from the oil and gas sector.
 To date, the EPA under the Biden Administration has maintained these lower estimates.

 For more information, contact: Hunter Cutting, email@example.com